Home Initiative

 Domestic technologies covered

-The heat-producing technologies that are proposed for the start of the Renewable Heat Incentive for domestic installations are:
+The heat-producing technologies that are covered by the Renewable Heat Incentive for domestic installations are:

 • solar thermal panels